ArturTomasiak/DemiEditor/readme.md

+> [!NOTE]
+> I rewrote the project under a new repo https://github.com/ArturTomasiak/Demi

 ## DemiEditor

 A work in progress lightweight text editor written in C using opengl, freetype and libpng that runs out of the box.